wrathgewp/Project_Work/README.md

 ## Project Overview

 This project is a Telegram Bot written in Python that interacts with a MariaDB database to provide users with term definitions related to legal contracts and documents.
 Users can:
-Upload contracts or documents for analysis, where the bot identifies relevant terms and returns their definitions from the database.
 Directly access dictionaries without uploading files, retrieving terms and their definitions from either Italian or English dictionaries.
 View a list of labor unions offices and patronati del lavoro in the city of Verona for additional support or consultation.
 Switch languages between Italian and English for bot interaction and definitions.